 Recognizing colors can be a helpful indicator, especially if you notice the change in color while other signs of dehydration are present.
 Dehydration signs include:

 - Muscle Cramps

-Of course, abnormal urine color may indicate a health issue other than dehydration.
-Talk to your doctor if you’re experiencing abnormal urine color.
+Of course, abnormal urine color may indicate a health issue other than dehydration, such as liver disease.
+Talk to your doctor if you're experiencing abnormal urine color on a regular basis.